 Like this one here…isn’t that pretty?

-Well that is ten ideas….ideas and tools if you really want to learn how to paint in acrylics without brush strokes, try experimenting with at least one of these items and see what you can come up with, you may just surprise yourself!
+Well that is ten ideas….ideas and tools if you really want to learn how to tackle acrylic painting without brushes, try experimenting with at least one of these items and see what you can come up with, you may just surprise yourself!